Dherington1/E-commerce-backend/README.md

 See the Demo folder and download for full video: https://www.youtube.com/watch?v=MjYXMnaqIb8

 ## Installation
-* To install the necessary dependancies, run the following in console: Node Packages- npm init, node, mysql2, inquirer, and console.table
+To install the necessary dependancies, run the following in console:
+* npm init
+* node,
+* mysql2
+* inquirer
+* console.table